Black Friday Deals Now Live - 15% Off EVERYTHING*

 My shed roof sags, what should I do?

-If your shed roof is sagging, you need to first work out why it is sagging.
+If your shed roof is sagging, you need to first work out why it is sagging before looking into how to fix your sagging shed roof.
 This often occurs when there has been too much weight on the existing structure – this can be snow, ice, wind or the roofing materials on top of the wooden boards.
 Sometimes this wooden roof can bend, warp or simply rot.

 The most common shed roofs which start to sag are shed roofs made with chipboard or OSB.
 Chipboard or OSB is really designed for interior use – however, it does not take much for the roof under the felt to get damp e.g. a small tear in the felt, capillary action in the roof (if the felt has not been installed correct or the pitch of the roof is small) or from condensation inside the shed due to a lack of ventilation.